babel/website/docs/parser.md

   top-level scope of scripts.
 This option is discouraged in favor of `topLevelAwait` plugin.

+- **allowNewTargetOutsideFunction**: By default, `new.target` use is not allowed outside of a function or class.
+Set this to `true` to accept such code.

 - **allowReturnOutsideFunction**: By default, a return statement at the top level raises an error.
 Set this to `true` to accept such code.